kiki-kanri/kikiutils-node-mongoose/README.md

 ## Features

-- Enhanced `toJSON` method with normalization functions, auto-converts `_id` to `id`, and more.
+- Enhanced `toJSON` method with normalization functions:
+  - Auto-converts `_id` to `id`
+  - Removes `private` fields from the JSON output (if using the normalize plugin)
+  - Converts `Decimal128` fields to strings
+  - Removes `__v` version key
-- Commonly used schema settings for fast schema creation.
+- Commonly used schema settings for fast schema creation with `createCommonMongooseSchemas`.
-- Automatic timestamp field settings.
+- Automatic timestamp field settings based on configuration.
-- Pre-registered `mongoose-paginate-v2` and `mongoose-aggregate-paginate-v2` plugins.
+- Pre-registered `mongoose-paginate-v2` and `mongoose-aggregate-paginate-v2` plugins for pagination support.
-- Automatic Decimal128 field conversion and processing.
+- Automatic Decimal128 field conversion and rounding configuration.
-- TypeScript support.
+- TypeScript support for better type safety and IntelliSense.
+- Flexible model creation with `buildMongooseModel`, supporting custom connections and plugin configurations.

 ## Installation